 Providing mobility options in the Cincinnati metro area that has over 200 different jurisdictions requires Andy Aiello of the Transit Authority of Northern Kentucky and Wade Johnston of Green Umbrella to show how all those communities benefit both from working together and connection to each other.

-Hear more from Josh Cohen in this blog post and take this two question quiz on how we can build this community to truly create the equitable, accessible, and verdant mobility future we all deserve?
+Hear more from Josh Cohen in this blog post on how we can build this community to truly create the equitable, accessible, and verdant mobility future we all deserve?

 Cohen: Josh Cohen

 Johnston: Wade Johnston

 Cohen: After more than a year The Movement podcast is back and in person.
 I hope you enjoy this special episode on the scene in the Cincinnati area that I recorded last month.
 No L’erin this week, but I’ll try to make up for it by giving you two guests.
 First up, Andy Aiello, general manager of the Transit Authority of Northern Kentucky.
 Let’s go.